laravel/docs/eloquent-serialization.md

         }
     }

 After creating the accessor, add the attribute name to the `appends` property on the model.
-Note that attribute names are typically referenced in "snake case", even though the accessor is defined using "camel case":
+Note that attribute names are typically referenced in "snake case," even though the accessor is defined using "camel case":

     <?php